 The seminar provides the opportunity to the students to enhance their knowledge through a diverse range of topics, including theoretical, simulation and experimental studies.
 The students develop the ability to review, prepare and present technological developments happening in the electronics industry and prepare to face placement interviews.
 During the seminar session each student is expected to prepare and present a topic on engineering/ technology, and assessment is done by means of evaluating their presentations, submission of synopsis and technical report.
 The emphasis is necessarily on facilitating student learning in technical review and presentation spheres.
 Electronics and Computer Engineering involves understanding, designing, controlling, and maintaining electronics equipment in addition to software testing and development.
 The latest seminar topics are aimed to identify and present the trending technologies in the field of electronics, communication, electrical and computer science engineering and incorporate the technological skills that an Engineering student should possess to improve job prospects.

-Course Code Course Name L-T-P Credits CS501 Cyber Security (3-0-0) 3
+Course Code Course Name L-T-P Credits CS501 Cyber Security (3-0-0) 3 integrity and availability vulnerabilities

-- CLO1: Acquire Information and risk models including confidentiality, integrity and availability - CLO2: Acquire skill to identify the Threats and attacks and exploit vulnerabilities - CLO3: Gain sufficient knowledge on Cyber security architecture and operations and acquire skills to handle the threats during employment
+CLO1: Acquire Information and risk models including confidentiality, operations and acquire skills to handle the threats during employment